splintercommunity/grid-docs/docs/0.1/grid_product.md

   Definitions for Business
   (ADB)](https://www.gs1.org/standards/attribute-definitions-for-business ).

-Hyperledger Grid's modular architecture allows Grid Product to cleanly separate the product-related business rules from the creation and management of product data.
+Grid's modular architecture allows Grid Product to cleanly separate the product-related business rules from the creation and management of product data.
 The Grid Product smart contract defines the product operations (create, update, and delete).
 Other Grid utilities let users and applications define,